DamianAntonioAvila/DamianAntonioAvila/README.md

 <h3 align="center">Musician with a Passion for Technology</h3>

 <p align="center">
-    🚀 With over 14 years entrenched in the gastronomy realm 🍽️, spanning from dish service to orchestrating entire restaurant operations, I've honed mastery in operations management, customer service, and collaborative teamwork!
-Despite an early departure from university due to financial constraints 💸, my trajectory has been marked by goal attainment and adept steering of restaurant ventures!
-Recently, I triumphed in the rigorous Le Wagon web development bootcamp with flying colors! 💻 Additionally, I'm currently pursuing a Cisco certification in JavaScript and delving into React independently to further enhance my skill set.
-Now, I'm poised to fuse my culinary passion with newfound web development acumen to invigorate my career path.
-It's time to serve up a platter brimming with creativity and tech! 🌟
+   🚀 With 14+ years in the gastronomy industry 🍽️ — from service to managing entire restaurants — I mastered operations, customer service, and teamwork.
+After completing the Le Wagon web development bootcamp 💻, I’m now focusing on learning Python and strengthening my React skills to grow as a versatile developer.
+Ready to bring creativity, discipline, and passion to the tech world! 🌟
 </p>

 <hr>